tnhaider/poetry-emotion/tsv/README.md

 4. Per line: tab separates text and annotations.
 There are two annotations per line, corresponding to the two annotators.
 5. Each annotator annotates 1 or 2 emotions per line.
 Emotion separator is "---"

 **NB** This directory does not include the 48 gold standard annotated poems.
 They can be found [here](https://github.com/tnhaider/poetry-emotion/tree/master/XMLGold).
+A sample tsv reader can be found [here](https://github.com/tnhaider/poetry-emotion/tree/master/code).